 Academic study can be quite a formalised process, and colleagues who are considering this step may appreciate your support.

-You could familiarise yourself with colleges and universities in your area, and find out what kind of support they offer.
+Along with the information on this page, you could familiarise yourself with colleges and universities in your area, and find out what kind of support they offer.
 For example, how do their part time courses work?
 Is there creche provision?
 Are there discounts on course fees available to UNISON members?

 You might be able to negotiate with your employer for study leave or other forms of support.